FarhadGSRX/IL-Covid-Data-Repeater/readme_template.md

 ## Most Recent Report ({today_date_n_time})
 ##### Date Comparison: {today_date} and {yday_date}
 ###### (The numbers below are not absolute values.
-They are the direct result of subtracting values yesterdy's values from today's values.
+They are the direct result of subtracting yesterdy's values from today's values.
 Ie, a positive number indicates a growth in count.)

 By NOFO Regions